johnvfranco/SAW-course/README.md

 down with the mouse wheel to select 'Large', 'Huge', or 'Enormous'.
 The terminal is now gnome-terminal.
 To enlarge the terminal, and get some good looking fonts as well, drop the terminal's View menu and select 'Zoom In' or 'Zoom Out' as needed.
+To keep the large fonts for future invocations drop the terminal's Edit menu, select Preferences, click Custom font, click the font name, which is likely Monospace, and click '+' or '-' until you are happy with the size.
 If the text editor is the default (gnome-terminal running emacs), drop the view menu and select 'Zoom In' or 'Zoom Out' as needed.
+Remember the font size as for the case of the terminal above.
 If the text editor is gedit you have to install the text size plugin like this:

    sudo apt-get install -y gedit-plugin-text-size